ibrahimsahin/directory-operation/readme.md

-In this experiment you are expected to design and develop a utility program named “dirop” which makes some operations  on directories. ‘dirop’gets  option  string  and  directory  path  as  parameters.
+Expected to design and develop a utility program named “dirop” which makes some operations  on directories. ‘dirop’gets  option  string  and  directory  path  as  parameters.
 The  input format is given below: dirop [OPTIONS] [ARGUMENT] [DIRECTORY PATH]